Atlanta Georgia, USA Travel Guide

 MARTA is the most economical and efficient option ($2.50 + $2 Breeze card).
 Taxis and ride-shares (Uber/Lyft) are also available.

-Use Dollar Flight Club for discounted fares.
-Monitor prices for your desired dates.
+Use Dollar Flight Club for lower price fares.
+Monitor prices for your preferred dates.

 Check Skyscanner for comparing prices across different airlines.